 Have you been considering transitioning from liquid shampoo and conditioner to natural shampoo bars?

 Natural shampoo bars are an amazing option for natural hair care for a multitude of reasons.
 Some of the benefits of using a natural bar shampoo include cutting down on waste, fortifying hair with natural ingredients instead of breaking it down with artificial chemicals and fragrances, and simplifying your hair care routine.
-One biodegradable shampoo bar filled with natural conditioning and restorative oils will last just as long as a plastic bottle of shampoo, and costs the same.
+One biodegradable shampoo bar filled with natural conditioning and restorative oils will last just as long, if not longer, than a plastic bottle of shampoo, and depending on what shampoo you are used to buying, may be quite a bit cheaper.
 I know it probably sounds too good to be true, you’re wondering what the catch is.
 No catch.
 However, as many natural soap lovers will tell you, it is true that there is a learning curve as you transition to your first natural shampoo bar.
 But never fear, this blog is full of tons of info and links to resources that go in-depth about everything you need to know about switching to natural hair care.
 For those of you who are already wise to the ways of natural shampoo, don’t think I forgot about you!
 This article will also include some pro-tips that will up your natural shampoo and soap game!

 The importance of knowing what goes into your natural soap